 The cup that I brewed today was lovely and took care and concentration.
 I’m sure over time my directional pouring skills will improve and I will feel more comfortable.
 I once saw a barista at Coava Coffee Roasters in Portland make two pour overs at once with a Hario Buono kettle in each hand!
 I was in awe.

 Hario pour overs don’t deserve to be labeled difficult.
 The right equipment makes it very easy for anyone to prepare.
 Due to the initial costs, the precise measurements used and the small yield produced, it may not be everyone’s first choice brew method.
-However, if taste is your main concern, then a Hario V60 is a time-tested prep to add to your arsenal of coffee accoutrements.
+However, if the taste is your main concern, then a Hario V60 is a time-tested prep to add to your arsenal of coffee accouterments.